VisActor/VTable/docs/assets/guide/en/plugin/header-highlight.md

 ## Header Highlight Plugin Configuration

-- `VTable.HeaderHighlightPlugin`  Header Highlight, can configure the following parameters:
+- `HeaderHighlightPlugin`  Header Highlight, can configure the following parameters:
   - `columnHighlight` whether highlight the column
   - `rowHighlight` whether highlight the row
   - `colHighlightBGColor` the background color of the column highlight